Men and Mental Health

 - Engaging in high-risk activities

-- Aches, headaches, digestive problems without a clear cause
+- Aches, headaches, or digestive problems without a clear cause

 - Obsessive thinking or compulsive behavior